Search: 209 results

 Verse ConceptsVisionDimness Of VisionLying Down To Rest

-I will make him know that I am about to judge his household forever because of the iniquity that he knew, for his sons [were] bringing curses on themselves, but he did not rebuke them.
+You should tell him that I am about to judge his house forever because of the sin that he knew about.
+For his sons were cursing God, and he did not rebuke them.

 Verse ConceptsChildren, needs ofChildren, Bad Kidsdiscipline, in the familyOpposition, To Sin And EvilOrder In The HomeRestraintReprobates